macbre/push-to-ghcr/README.md

 * `release` event (releases named `vx.y.z`) your image will be tagged with `x.y.z`
 * `push` event your image will be tagged with `latest`

-Additionally, this action will also **automatically lowercase the repository name** to be able to push an image to Docker.
+Additionally, this action will also **automatically lowercase the repository name** to be able to push an image to the repository.

 ### Private containers